dumux/dumux/examples/diffusion/doc/main.md

     using namespace Dumux;
 ```

-First, we take case to initialize MPI and the multithreading backend.
+First, we initialize MPI and the multithreading backend.
-This convenience function takes care the everything is setup in the right order and
+This convenience function takes care that everything is setup in the right order and
 has to be called for every Dumux simulation. `Dumux::initialize` also respects
 the environment variable `DUMUX_NUM_THREADS` to restrict to amount of available cores
 for multi-threaded code parts (for example the assembly).